openspending/fiscal-data-package/index.md

 ---
 layout: default
-title: Budget Data Package
+title: Fiscal Data Package
 ---

-Budget Data Package is a simple, open technical specification for government budget and spending data.
+Fiscal Data Package is a simple, open technical specification for government budget and spending data.

 It is **lightweight** and **user-oriented** specification which aims to be